-25. By the end of the nineteenth century, a new visual culture started in India:

-- Painters like Raja Ravi Verma produced images for mass circulation. - (ii) Cheap prints and calendars were easily available in the market. - (iii) By the 1870s, caricatures and cartoons were being published in journals and newspapers. - (iv) In 1860, a few Bengali women like Kailashbashini Devi wrote books highlighting the experiences of women. - Hindi printing began seriously in the 1870s. - (v) In Punjab, folk literature was printed from the early 20th century. - (vi) In Bengal, the Battala was devoted to the printing of popular books; pedlars took the Battala publications to homes, enabling women to read in their leisure time.
+- 25. "By the end of 9th century a new visual culture took shape in India".
+Explain the statement with examples.
+3 - Ans.
+By the end of the nineteenth century, a new visual culture started in India: - (i) Painters like Raja Ravi Verma produced images for mass circulation. - (ii) Cheap prints and calendars were easily available in the market. - (iii) By the 1870s, caricatures and cartoons were being published in journals and newspapers. - (iv) In 1860, a few Bengali women like Kailashbashini Devi wrote books highlighting the experiences of women.
+Hindi printing began seriously in the 1870s.